 Active enhancers usage and Med1 association among single cells

-In Figure 3c and 3d, the overlap between genes from RscEpi-seq and bulk ChIP-seq was lower for enhancers (Fig. 3c) than for acive enhancers (Fig. 3d), suggesting high epigenetic heterogeneity in other active enhancers.
+In Figure 3c and 3d, the overlap between genes from RscEpi-seq and bulk ChIP-seq was lower for other active enhancers (Fig. 3c) than for K562-acive enhancers (Fig. 3d), suggesting high epigenetic heterogeneity in other active enhancers.
 When visualized by t-SNE, the 8 K562 single cells localized at somewhat different positions (Fig. 5a), suggesting epigenetic heterogeneity among these single cells.
 We examined the basis of this heterogeneity identified by RscEpi-seq.
 K562 cells have features shared by common myeloid progenitors (CMPs), megakaryocyte-erythroid progenitor (MEPs) and/or granulocyte-monocyte progenitor (GMPs) and display differentiation potential along the erythroid, myeloid and megakaryocytic lineages 34, 35, 36, suggesting a basis for epigenetic heterogeneity.
 CD34 is expressed in CMP and GMP, but not in MEP 37.
 Stem-like chronic myeloid leukemia cells are marked by CD33 and CD47 38.
 The epigenetic status of the CD34 locus, the CD33 locus and the CD47 locus in the 8 K562 single cells is shown in Figure 5b-5d.
-Typically active enhancers (green) and atypically active enhancers (red) were detected uniquely in some of the single K562 cells by Rsc-Epi-seq.
+K562-active enhancers (green) and other active enhancers (red) were detected uniquely in some of the single K562 cells by Rsc-Epi-seq.
 In addition, Med1 and 5hmC marked active enhancers and other regions in most cells, suggesting the occurrence of interaction between some of the active enhancers and mediator complex.
 These results indicate that the CD34, CD33 and CD47 genes could be epigenetically active in selected K562 single cells.

 Megakaryocytic differentiation is induced in K562 cells by the homeobox transcription factor DLX4 whereas erythroid differentiation is repressed.
-Atypically active enhancers were detected upstream of the DLX4 locus, some of which were marked with Med1 (Fig. 5e), suggesting an epigenetic bias toward megakaryocytic differentiation in some of the K562 cells.
+Other active enhancers were detected upstream of the DLX4 locus, some of which were marked with Med1 (Fig. 5e), suggesting an epigenetic bias toward megakaryocytic differentiation in some of the K562 cells.

 K562 cells have been used as a Human Leukocyte Antigen (HLA)-deficient cell line to measure cytotoxicity of natural killer cells 39.
 Expression of HLA genes can be induced in K562 cells by sodium butyrate, which inhibits histone deacetylation and increases histone acetylation 40.
 Our analysis of HLA-A, HLA-B and HLA-C loci (Supplementary Fig. 5a-5c) is consistent with previous reports 39,40 in showing that these regions are mostly epigenetically inactive, exept for upstream regions of HLA-B in single-cells #5 and #6.
-Overall, the results in Figure 5b-5e and Supplementary Fig. 5a-5c indicate that RscEpi-seq can capture cell-to-cell heterogeneityepigenetic heterogeneity in the usage of enhancers.
+Overall, the results in Figure 5b-5e and Supplementary Fig. 5a-5c indicate that RscEpi-seq can capture two types of epigetic heterogeneity.
+One type is cell-to-cell heterogeneity.
+The other is epigenetic heterogeneity in the usage of cell-type specific and other cell-type specific enhancers.

 Discussion